Dealing with Suicide On Your Online Community or Forums: How You Can Help and Protect Everyone

 KarateForums.com Sensei

 I considered the format of these messages carefully and settled on these for a couple of reasons.
 Though you may know this person some, there is a good chance you don’t know them extremely well.
 As such, you don’t want to get too personal or say things that may or may not be true about them.
 But, I also didn’t want to be too sterile or cold, so that is why I included the first sentence.
 And the most important thing is to get them into the hands of a professional as soon as possible.
-So, that is why I included the second – and why the message as a whole is very short.
+So, that is why I included what followed – and why the message as a whole is very short.

 It can be easy to feel helpless in a situation like this.
 You send your message and… who knows what happens then?
 That is one of the downsides of internet based communication, you could say.
 Some may wonder “why not do more?”
 Whether or not you can do more, really depends on how much information that you have.
 As indicated in the Situations Guide entry above, if the person has provided a first and last name and location, I will attempt to call the police department in that city and inform them of the situation.
 But, if we don’t have at least those three things, it becomes very difficult.